knative/func/docs/commands.md

 ## `list`

 Lists all deployed functions.
 The namespace defaults to the value in `.faas.yaml` or the namespace currently active in the user's Kubernetes configuration.
+The namespace defaults to the value in `.faas.yaml` or the namespace currently active in the user's Kubernetes configuration.
 The namespace may be specified on the command line, and if so this will overwrite the value in `.faas.yaml`.

 Similar `kn` command: `kn service list [name] [flags]`.
 This command lists all deployed Knative `Services`.
 As with other `kn` commands that have similar functionality, there is more information and flexibilty in the `kn` command.
 However, `kn` will return _all_ `Services`, while `faas list` will only display the boson Functions that have been deployed.
 Consider improving the output of the `faas list` command so that it is at least as informative as `kn service list`.